 This is classed as a ‘Nationally Significant Infrastructure Project’ (NSIP) under the Planning Act 2008, which requires a Development Consent Order (DCO) from the Secretary of State for Business, Energy and Industrial Strategy before it can be constructed and operated.

-The DCO application was submitted on 9 April 2020, accepted on 4 May 2020 and is
+The DCO application was submitted on 9 April 2020, accepted on 4 May 2020 and was approved in November 2021.

 The facility would represent a £300 million investment by EPUKI.
 Construction under the Planning Permission is anticipated to start in 2021, and its operation will generate 50 permanent jobs.